ezsystems/commerce-documentation/docs/guide/cache/content_cache_refresh/content_cache_refresh.md

 Content modifications are stored in the content modification queue immediately after content is changed.
 However, processing of the queue doesn't happen immediately.
-Shop administrator can process the queue manually with a console script or configure a cronjob task.
+Shop administrator can process the queue manually with a console script or configure a cron job task.

 It means that if a user removes a Content item, there is no data that the processor can use for clearing the cache.
 For this reason, a content modification processor has to store information about the removed Content item before it is processed.